• Skip to primary navigation

 krupicová kaše topping cocoa powder sugar

-• Because of granulated sugar, the topping will be crunchy.
-If you prefer a smoother texture, feel free and swap granulated sugar with its powdered version.
+• Using granulated sugar in the topping will give it a crunchy texture.
+If you prefer a smoother consistency, feel free to substitute granulated sugar with powdered sugar.

-• Besides the common topping ingredients, you can also use fruit, maple syrup, or honey.
+• Besides the usual topping ingredients, you can also enhance your meal with fruit, maple syrup, or honey.

 semolina porridge czech krupicova kase